 Film noir is a tricky thing to define, and some still question whether it’s just a style relying on distinct lighting and shadow play or if it’s a genre unto its own.
 The term derived from French critic Nino Frank who, in 1946, saw many American crime movies like The Maltese Falcon (1941) and Double Indemnity (1944) for the first time, and dubbed them film noir – black films, both for their heavy use of shadows and dark subject matter.

 However, there is a growing consensus that film noir existed long before this.
 Indeed, the term film noir was not widely used in American circles until the 1970s.
 Until then, these types of films were called melodramas.
-Noir has deep roots in German Expressionism with films The Cabinet of Dr. Caligari (1920), and with crime films like M (1931) and The Testament of Dr. Mabuse (1933).
+Noir has deep roots in German Expressionism, exemplified in movies such as The Cabinet of Dr. Caligari (1920), and in early crime films like M (1931) and The Testament of Dr. Mabuse (1933).
 Japan was no stranger to gangster movies, cloaked heavily in shadows, made long before World War II and before the term film noir was even invented.

 For Noirvember, I’ve spotlighted ten film noir recommendations from Japan, both from before World War II and after.
 For hardcore noirstas, you might not see your favorite movie here, but let me know if you’d like to see a part two.
 There are also plenty of American-made noir set in Japan, such as 1974’s The Yakuza and 1949’s Tokyo Joe.
 This is by no means a complete list, but just a good sampling of some of my favorites, enough to get you started on film noir from the Rising Sun.